Adoption: Protecting Your Child's Story

 That's what comes to my mind as I think of Ken and Rachael's adoption process.
 There is a stunning thread of love woven through each day of their long, hard journey.
 Each step of the way, God was bringing about His beautiful loving purposes for their adoption journey, though in many moments His hand was imperceptible.

-When they got started with Tracie at Christian Adoption Consultants they were hopeful that their story would be like many CAC families: fast and smooth.
+When they got started with their adoption, they were hopeful that their story would be like many other families who use adoption consultants: fast and smooth.
 But it wasn’t.
 The road to their baby took incredible endurance.
 It was filled with an unusually long, unexplainable wait despite their very open hearts towards the many potential situations that came their way.
 Again and again they presented their profile to expectant mamas and again and again, they heard the difficult answer, “ no.” Months turned to a year and more months of waiting until finally a long desired match came.
 But that situation ended without the baby coming home to them.
 And then more months of agonizing wait.
 More months of fighting to hope in God and fighting to believe that He was not done with their adoption story.
 Nothing was easy.
 Nothing was fast.
 Nothing was the way they’d envisioned.
 But love was at work; God's love and the love they had for the baby who would come into their family remained constant.

 "Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends."
 (1 Corinthians 13:7-8 ESV)